timothyhull/100daysofcode/days/_33/README.md

 - Unsuccessfully attempted to write a `pytest` test function that would test for a gracefully raised error message in the `make_named_tuple` function.
     - Unable to read from the `pytest` fixtures `capsys` and `capfd` without using the `raise` keyword within the `make_named_tuple` function, and throwing a non-graceful exception.
 - Determined the best course of action is to use a custom function within the `pytest` file that does not gracefully handle exceptions.
-    - Used `pytest.raises` to effectively test for a `TypeError` when a non-iterable value is passed as an argument to the `iterable_input` paramater.
+    - Used `pytest.raises` to effectively test for a `TypeError` when a non-iterable value is passed as an argument to the `iterable_input` parameter.

 ---